-In an effort to maintain our facilities, Clavis is a gum-free campus.
+To maintain our facilities, Clavis is a gum-free campus.
 Candy and carbonated drinks are not permitted for sale to students on campus.
 Clavis promotes good nutrition and health sense and discourages students from bringing these food items to school.
 Parents are asked to encourage a healthy lifestyle and eating practices both in and out of school.